Bring Your Students to the Castle!

 Recommended Grades: 4 and 5

 By examining photographs and artifacts and participating in old-fashioned lessons, students learn what school was like a century ago.
 During the program, students examine documents and textbooks, play schoolyard games, experiment with dip pens, and even participate in a spelling bee.
 After engaging with primary sources, students are encouraged to think critically about education and how the experience of schooling has changed over time and continues to change.

 Recommended Grades: 5 to 12

 In this program, middle school and high school students use primary sources such as documents, letters, maps and photographs to become familiar with life in Queens more than a century ago.
 Acting as detectives, students will gather, describe and evaluate evidence while using their critical-thinking skills to answer specific questions.
 In the process, they will expand their knowledge of local history while developing their documentary research skills.

 Use our School Trip Request Form if you would like to book a field trip for your students.
-Programs fill up quickly, especially in the spring, so be sure to book early!
+Programs fill up quickly, so be sure to book early!
+Last year available dates were completely filled and we were unable to honor every request.
 Please note that we offer only one session per day and can accommodate a maximum of 32 students per session.